Ahasun-h/VuePersonalPortfolioWebsite/README.md

+# Personal Portfolio Website
+A Vue Personal Portfolio Website is a website built using the Vue.js framework, which showcases an individual's skills, accomplishments, and experience.
+It typically includes a homepage with a brief introduction, sections for displaying past projects, skills, education, and contact information.

+Vue.js is a popular JavaScript framework that allows developers to create dynamic and responsive web applications with ease.
+Using Vue.js for a personal portfolio website provides several benefits, such as faster development time, a modern and engaging user interface, and a flexible and scalable architecture.

+Personal portfolio websites built using Vue.js can include interactive elements like animations, hover effects, and transitions to showcase the creator's work and make the website more engaging for visitors.
+These websites can be customized with various themes, layouts, and color schemes to match the creator's style and brand.

+Overall, a Vue Personal Portfolio Website is a great way for individuals to showcase their skills and experience to potential employers or clients in a modern, engaging, and professional manner.

 # Vue 3 + Vite

 This template should help get you started developing with Vue 3 in Vite.
 The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.